djeada/Statistics-Notes/notes/time_series/financial_time_series_models.md

 6. Check standardized residuals and squared standardized residuals.
 7. Backtest volatility forecasts and tail quantiles chronologically.
 8. Examine stability across market regimes and innovation distributions.

-### Visual companions

-The figures throughout this chapter follow the modeling sequence from price transformation to conditional variance, persistence, asymmetry, and tail risk.
-Read them as diagnostics tied to a specific model component rather than as standalone illustrations.